dotlang/language/README.md

 5. You cannot define types inside a function (with `type` keywords).
 All types must be defined at module level.
 6. As a syntax sugar, `var(1,2,3)` will be converted to `get(var, 1, 2, 3)` function call.
 7. Every function must return something which is specified using `return`.
 If it doesn't, compiler marks output type as `nothing` (Example 2).
-2. A function call with union data, means there must be functions defined for all possible types in the union.
+8. A function call with union data, means there must be functions defined for all possible types in the union.
 See Call resolution section for more information.
-6. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 5 and 6).
+9. You can omit braces and `return` keyword if you only want to return an expression (Examples 4, 5 and 6).
 10. The function in example 7 will be invoked if the input is either `int` or `Point` or `int|Point`.
 11. There should not be ambiguity when calling a function.
 So having functions on examples 9 and 3 in same compilation is invalid.
-15. You can use `_` as the name of function input to state you don't need it's value (Example 9).
+12. You can use `_` as the name of function input to state you don't need it's value (Example 9).
-16. You can use `_` to ignore a function output (Example 10).
+13. You can use `_` to ignore a function output (Example 10).
-17. Parentheses are required when calling a function, even if there is no input.
+14. Parentheses are required when calling a function, even if there is no input.
+15. You can prefix `return` with a conditional in which case, return will be triggered only if consition is satisfied (Example 11).

 **Examples**